savo-kovacevic-devtech/Python101/slides.md

 * If python script is ran (`python myscript.py`), parent dir of the script is automatically added to the front of `sys.path` (even before `PYTHONPATH`s)

-* If python is ran in interactive mode, empty string is appended which means that working directory should be searched first.  <!-- .element: class="fragment" -->
+* If python is ran in interactive mode, empty string is prepended which means that working directory should be searched first.  <!-- .element: class="fragment" -->

 * External modules are installed via `pip` which is preferred python package manager.